 This release guide contains general information on the SHARE database like naming of variables, missing code scheme, merging modules and/or waves as well as wave-specific information like important questionnaire innovations, methodological advancements and new procedures introduced between waves.
-For the first time, this guide also contains information previously stored in a separate release guide for wave 3 so that the necessary information for all SHARE waves is comprised in one document.
+This guide also contains information previously stored in a separate release guide for wave 3 so that the necessary information for all SHARE waves is comprised in one document.